feathersjs/docs/api/authentication/oauth.md

 ### getCurrentEntity(params)

-Returns the currently linked entity for the given `params` based on `params.authentication` or `null`.
+Returns the currently linked entity for the given `params`.
+It will either use the entity from `params.authentication` or return `null`.

 ### findEntity(profile, params)